 Information Technology Security

-If you’re interested in entering the IT profession as an information security officer, you’re going to need the right training that will allow you to be competitive in the job market.
+If you’re interested in becoming an Information Technology Security Analyst, you’re going to need the right training that will allow you to be competitive in the job market.
 Information security is a highly specialized area of IT, where you will use your skills to protect businesses from the millions of threats that could compromise valuable electronic data.
 You’ll need analytical skills, and an expert on the security technologies that are used to protect individual machines, servers, and computer networks.

 If you think that you’re up for the challenge, then you should start your journey today by studying for an information security degree at ITI Technical College in Baton Rouge, Louisiana.